Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Whenever SBD is used, a correctly working watchdog is crucial.
 Modern systems support a hardware watchdog that needs to be tickled or fed by a software component.
 The software component (in this case, the SBD daemon) feeds the watchdog by regularly writing a service pulse to the watchdog.
 If the daemon stops feeding the watchdog, the hardware will enforce a system restart.
 This protects against failures of the SBD process itself, such as dying, or becoming stuck on an I/O error.

-If Pacemaker integration is activated, SBD will not self-fence if device majority is lost.
+If Pacemaker integration is activated, loss of device majority alone does not trigger self-fencing.
 For example, your cluster contains three nodes: A, B, and C. Because of a network split, A can only see itself while B and C can still communicate.
 In this case, there are two cluster partitions: one with quorum because of being the majority (B, C), and one without (A).
-If this happens while the majority of fencing devices are unreachable, node A would immediately commit suicide, but nodes B and C would continue to run.
+If this happens while the majority of fencing devices are unreachable, node A would self-fence, but nodes B and C would continue to run.

 13.2 Overview of manually setting up SBD